tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 After the handshake, ACKs SHOULD be sent once for each received and processed handshake record (potentially subject to some delay) and MAY cover more than one flight.
-This includes messages which are discarded because a previous copy has been received.
+This includes records containing messages which are discarded because a previous copy has been received.

 During the handshake, ACK records MUST be sent with an epoch that is